 Technology: Our goal for technology is to support student learning in the school environment and to prepare our students to enter the rapidly changing technological world with the necessary skills to function in our advancing society.
 Currently, our system has four computer labs, three mobile computer labs, and all teachers have at least one computer in their classrooms.
 Most classrooms have wireless capabilities and projectors, and many have document cameras.
-All K-5 classrooms have SmartBoards, the middle and high school classrooms have SmartBoards where requested.
-During the 2014-15 school year, we piloted a 1:1 Chromebook initiative with our 7th grade students.
-This school year we are expanding the Initiative to grades 6-8. e plan is to grow this program over the next few years to eventually encompass grades 6-12.
+All K-5 classrooms have SmartBoards with others throughout the schools.
+During the 2014-15 school year, we are piloting a 1:1 Chromebook initiative with our 7th grade students.
+The plan is to grow this program over the next few years to eventually encompass grades 6-12.